camunda/camunda-docs/docs/apis-tools/tasklist-api-rest/migrate-to-zeebe-user-tasks.md

 ## Use the new Zeebe Task API

 :::note
-The Tasklist REST API is not deprecated, and you still need it for queries on both task types.
+The Tasklist REST API is deprecated and will be deleted with the 8.9 release.
 :::

 Operations on Zeebe user tasks which modify the task state have to be performed using the new Zeebe REST API.
 However, queries and adjacent operations still require the Tasklist REST API.
 The following table provides a breakdown of which operations are supported in which API, and for which user tasks.